-The fund balances of the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) is therefore classified as restricted.
+The fund balances of the Bond Construction Funds are therefore classified as restricted.

-Capital Assets and Long-Term Debt
+Capital Assets and Long-Term Liabilities

-The accounting and reporting treatment applied to the capital assets and long-term liabilities associated with the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) are determined by its measurement focus.
-The Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) is accounted for on a spending or "financial flow" measurement focus.
+The accounting and reporting treatment applied to the capital assets and long-term liabilities associated with the Bond Construction Funds are determined by its measurement focus.
+The Bond Construction Funds is accounted for on a spending or "financial flow" measurement focus.
 This means that only current assets and current liabilities are generally included on the balance sheet.
 The reported fund balance is considered a measure of "available spendable resources".
-Thus, the capital assets and long-term liabilities associated with the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) are accounted for in the governmental activities financial statements of the District.
+Thus, the capital assets and long-term liabilities associated with the Bond Construction Funds are accounted for in the governmental activities financial statements of the District.